codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ## 9. Create Custom List Adapter

 Create a class named `ChatListAdapter.java` with below code.
 This is a custom list adapter class which provides data to list view.
-In other words it renders the layout_row.xml in list by pre-filling appropriate information.
+In other words it renders the chat_item.xml in list by pre-filling appropriate information.
 We'll be using the open source `Picasso`library to load profile images.
 Add dependency for this library to the `app/build.gradle` file.

 ```groovy
 ...